mskf3000/Tutorials-and-Cheat-Sheets/macOS - Miscellaneous Items.md

 	sudo find / -name ".DS_Store" -depth -exec rm {} \;

+### How to ue Apple’s command line Airport Wi-Fi utility

+First, create a symbolic link from the command line binary in the official Apple framework like this:

+    sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/local/bin/airport

+Then once that is done you can run the command easilly from the command line like any other command line command like this:

+	airport -s

 ***

 *macOS - Miscellaneous Items (c) by Jack Szwergold; written on October 6, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*